 We'll try to answer all common questions to help take the guesswork out of installing hood vents on your car.

-There is a lot of misconception about the purpose of hood louvers, and where to place them on your car for the best results.
-Unfortunately we see a lot of people placing their louvers in a location that will actually suck air into the engine bay, causing over heating and front end lift.
-The purpose of these hood louvers is to vent hot air out of the engine bay to help avoid over heating your car at the track.
+There is a lot of misconception about the purpose of hood vents and where to place them on your car for the best results.
+Unfortunately, we see many people putting their louvers in a location that will suck air into the engine bay, causing overheating and front-end lift.
+The purpose of these hood louvers is to vent hot air out of the engine bay to help prevent overheating.

-In order to find the best location on your hood, you must analyze the high and low pressure zones.
+To find the best location on your hood, you must analyze the high and low-pressure zones.
 Your goal is to place the vents in the lowest pressure areas if you are trying to vent the hot air out.
-High pressure pushes air in, which again is the opposite of what we want.
-To analyze the pressure, you can use a Magnehelic gauge to analyze the pressure, but that's not a standard item in your home toolbox.
+High pressure pushes air in, which is the opposite of what we want.
+You can use a Magnehelic gauge to analyze the pressure, but that's not a standard item in your home toolbox.
 As a general rule, place the vent towards the front of your hood, just behind the radiator.

-With all of that in mind, hood louvers are a very simple but effective addition to any car that's driven hard.
+With all of that in mind, hood louvers are a straightforward but effective addition to any car that's driven hard.

-Check out this short video, you can see by the direction of the yarn that the air is in fact flowing out of the engine bay.
+Check out this short video; you can see by the direction of the yarn that the air is flowing out of the engine bay.
 This video was slow speed, we only accelerated to ~40mph